Ben-Jamin-Griff/LondonMarathonAnalysis/README.md

 ---

-This project was created to explore London Marathon data scraped from the offical London Marathon results pages for the past 10 years.
-The webs scrapper was written on an iPad using Pythonista and Working Copy and the analysis was conducted in Jupyter.
+This project was created to explore 10 years of london marathon data scraped from the offical london marathon results pages.
+The web scrapper was written on an iPad using Pythonista and Working Copy, this an attempt to test out remote development technoliges and worked reasonably well.
+The analysis was conducted in a Jupyter Notebook and VS Code.

+The analysis is still ongoing...

 <p align="center">
 <img src="https://media.giphy.com/media/l0NwF1dnk7GRz3pK0/giphy.gif">